friendly/mvinfluence/README.md

     #> 27 0.3673 0.21280 0.33866 0.5804 0.33631
     #> 29 0.3043 0.22950 0.30260 0.4373 0.32987

+We observe that case 5 has the largest leverage and residual components, so it is highly influential.
+Case 25 has the largest residual component and middling leverage, so it is moderately influential.
+Cases 14, 29, 27 have nearly identical residuals, and their influence increases from left to right with leverage.

 If you wish to see how the observations fare on each of the the measures (as well as Mahalanobis $D^2$), the `inflIndexPlot()` function gives you index plots.